Allocating Human Oversight in AI-Enabled Analytics

-To understand where UCB's gains come from, we group the 68 questions by whether the LLM provides useful signal: 32 ``LLM-weak'' questions where $\lambda_q^* < 0.05$ and 36 ``LLM-useful'' questions where $\lambda_q^* \ge 0.05$.
+To understand where our policy's gains come from, we group the 68 questions by whether the LLM provides useful signal: 32 ``LLM-weak'' questions where $\lambda_q^* < 0.05$ and 36 ``LLM-useful'' questions where $\lambda_q^* \ge 0.05$.
 For LLM-useful questions, the plug-in $\lambda$ shrinks $A_q$ by absorbing LLM-predictable variance, leaving these questions with low residual difficulty.
 LLM-weak questions, by contrast, retain high $A_q$ and dominate the total estimation error.
 The oracle allocation directs 56\% of the budget to the LLM-weak group, compared to uniform's 47\% ($= 32/68$).
-UCB learns this imbalance online and shifts budget toward the high-$A_q$ questions that uniform allocation under-serves.
+Our policy learns this imbalance online and shifts budget toward the high-$A_q$ questions that uniform allocation under-serves.